-In this blog, you’ll explore what defines a strong customer service culture, why it matters, and how to build one that empowers your team.
+In this blog, you’ll explore what customer service culture means, why it matters, and practical ways to build one across your organization.

 What is customer service culture?

-Customer service culture is the collective values, beliefs, and behavior that shape how your support teams engage with customers.
+Customer service culture is the collective values, beliefs, and behaviors that shape how your support teams engage with customers.

 Ever notice how some teams naturally deliver exceptional service while others struggle?